Singapore Airlines KrisFlyer: Spontaneous Escapes for March 2026

 While the headline discount remains 30%, keep in mind that KrisFlyer devalued its award chart in late 2025.
 So in some cases, these discounted prices still represent higher redemption rates than we've seen in earlier years.

-This month’s deals include a good mix of economy, premium economy, and regional business class flights across Asia, Australia, the Middle East, and even Europe and North America.
+This month's deals include a strong mix of economy, premium economy, and business class flights across Asia, Australia, India, the Middle East, Europe, and North America – including the return of fifth freedom business class on the New York–Frankfurt route.

 What Are Singapore Airlines KrisFlyer Spontaneous Escapes?